Wherever your travels take you, you can rest easy knowing health coverage is coming along on the journey. Here’s what you need to know when traveling.

 - Outside the United States: 1-609-986-1234

-To print your Assist America card, visit MyHealth OnLine and click the Self-Service Tools link at the top of the page under your name.
+To print your Assist America card, visit MyHealth OnLine and click the Your Insurance link in the left-hand navigation.
+From there, click on ID cards to view your Assist American card.
 Remember to bring the card on your trip — and leave your worries behind.

 Assist America also has a free mobile app that is available from the iTunes App Store and Google Play.
 Assist America is not travel or medical insurance, and its services will not replace your health care coverage while you are away from home.